johnb30/cliff-docker/README.md

 This docker image uses a build and release workflow.
 The Lucene index is built using the `build_server` image.
-The index is then copied to the host and can be mounted as a voulme to the actual CLIFF server container.
+The index is then copied to the host and can be mounted as a volume to the actual CLIFF server container.

 Build the index with:
 ```
 make buildindex
 ```
-This step bulds the index and copis it to the host using the `HOST_INDEX_LOCATION` variable.
+This step builds the index and copies it to the host using the `HOST_INDEX_LOCATION` variable.
 The default location is `/etc/cliff2/IndexDirectory`.